otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 What is this code doing?

-We are defining a middleware function, `validatePostInstitution`, which accepts the `req`, `res`, and `next` parameters.
-Within this function, a schema for the `Institution` resource is created using `Joi.object()`, specifying the expected structure and validation rules for each field.
-The incoming request data is then validated against this schema using `institutionSchema.validate()`, with options set to prevent early abortion of validation and to disable type conversion.
-If any validation errors are detected, they are formatted and returned with a `409` status code and the corresponding error messages in the response.
-If no validation errors occur, `next()` is called to pass control to the subsequent middleware or route handler.
+- Defining a validation schema using Joi.
+The schema defines the expected structure and constraints for the `name`, `region` and `country` fields.
+- Validating the incoming request data against the schema.
+If there are validation errors, it formats the errors and returns a `409` status code with the error details in the response.
+- If the validation is successful, it calls `next()` to pass control to the next middleware or route handler.

 Below the `validatePostInstitution` function, add the following code to define the `validatePutInstitution` function.

 ```js
 const validatePutInstitution = (req, res, next) => {